stanX19/c_piscine_tester/README.md

 In case you want to terminate the program, hold `ctrl + c`

-In the event of an unexpected termination leading to residual temporary files, you can remove them by executing the following command:
+you can remove residual temporary files by executing the following command:

-**WARNING** Exercise prudence when employing the command, as all files prefixed with "temp" will be deleted.

 `find . -name "temp*" type f -print -delete`

-This command will systematically identify and delete all files commencing with "temp" in the current working directory and its subdirectories.
+*WARNING* all files prefixed with "temp" will be deleted.

 ## linkage